dijipiji/SwiftComponents-PowerSlider/README.md

 Note the optionals which you can use to define a dual slider (which uses paddle concepts A&B as opposed to a singular "A"), min & max values, the start values for any added paddles, the slider track paint color and all the various slider assets (i.e. slider paddles and track).

-Please see the sample code in ViewController.swift for more. e.g.:
+Please see the sample code in ViewController.swift for more, the most simple usage would be with no optionals as follows e.g.:

 		var slider:PowerSlider = PowerSlider()
-        slider.createSlider("basic slider", size: CGRectMake(0, 50, 320, 50), snapPoints: 0, minValue:0, maxValue:1, paddleGraphicA:UIImage(named:"paddle"))
+        slider.createSlider("basic slider", size: CGRectMake(0, 50, 320, 50), snapPoints: 0)
         slider.delegate = self
         self.view.addSubview(slider)